 Careers in Calligraphy | Careers | Salary | Job Prospects

 Let us find out what is calligraphy?
 It is the art of beautiful handwriting and is a branch of ancient writing.
-Calligraphy has been derived from two Greek words ‘Kalli’ which means beautiful and ‘graphia’ meaning writing.
+Calligraphy has been derived from two Greek words ‘Kalli’ which means beautiful and ‘graphic’ meaning writing.
 It can be said it is the expression of ideas with beauty, harmony and peace.
 It is used to create fonts, alphabets and words through one’s creativity and design.
-It is a very ancient art used by several civilizations like Romans, Ancient Greeks, Chinese etc who used it in their edicts, bones, sagas, palm leaves, monument walls, ceilings etc. In the present day, calligraphy is used in wedding and event invitations, paintings, maps, graphic designs, typography, cut stone inscriptions, religious art, ceramics, memorial documents, props and moving images for films and television, in the fashion field, interior designing and in tattoo art.
+It is a very ancient art used by several civilizations like Romans, Ancient Greeks, Chinese, etc who used it in their edicts, bones, sagas, palm leaves, monument walls, ceilings etc. In the present day, calligraphy is used in wedding and event invitations, paintings, maps, graphic designs, typography, cut stone inscriptions, religious art, ceramics, memorial documents, props and moving images for films and television, in the fashion field, interior designing and in tattoo art.
 One can easily unleash one’s creativity through this art.
 People with an artistic bent of mind and passion for lettering can do wonders in this field.
-Variety of nibs with inks, brushes and pens can bring life to this form of art.
+A variety of nibs with inks, brushes and pens can bring life to this form of art.
 With digitalization and widespread use of computers, it has become an integral part of designing, typography and graphics field.

 Some institutes in India which offer this course are-

 Akshargandh Calligraphy Institute, Thane

 New Learning Horizons, Nagpur